 Chips and strips of irregular shapes; and

-Any other style of dried papayas shall be permitted provided that the product is distinct from the above-mentioned styles and sufficiently labelled.
+Any other style of dried ripe papayas shall be permitted provided that the product is distinct from the above-mentioned styles and sufficiently labelled.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements of dried ripe papayas at the export control stage after preparation and packaging.